aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.imageoptions/_index.md

 ---

-The namespace contains classes suitable for export, save or creation of different file formats.
+The module contains classes suitable for export, save or creation of different file formats.

 ## **Classes**
 |**Class**|**Description**|